siyelo/blog/source/_posts/2012-09-20-junior-web-developer-wanted.markdown

 comments: true
 categories: Jobs
 author: Dalibor Nasevic
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/macbook.jpg
+headline: Siyelo is a specialist Ruby on Rails consultancy and we are hiring a junior web developer to join our team in Skopje.
 ---

-Siyelo is a specialist Ruby on Rails consultancy and we are hiring a junior web developer to join our team in Skopje.

 ## Opportunity